Mars surface color: Red skies on Mars

-Approximately true-colour in situ images from the Mars Pathfinder and Mars Exploration Rover missions indicate that the Martian sky may also appear reddish to humans.
+Approximately true-colour images from the Mars Pathfinder and Mars Exploration Rover missions indicate that the Martian sky may also appear reddish to humans.
 Absorption of sunlight in the 0.4-0.6 μm range by dust particles may be the primary reason for the redness of the sky.
 An additional contribution may come from the dominance of photon scattering by dust particles at wavelengths in the order 3 μm, which is in the near-infrared range, over Rayleigh scattering by gas molecules.